 There is no one-size-fits-all approach to yoga.
 My teaching style is both intense and focused yet infused with creativity, compassion and humor.
 I truly believe the balance of effort and surrender is the key to unlocking the awareness of one’s true nature.

 While the core of my teaching is alignment-based flow, my passion for teaching restorative and therapeutic yoga continues to inspire everything I do.
-There are no words that can describe the satisfaction that comes from taking people to a place of new found freedom within the energy body.
+There are no words that can describe the satisfaction that comes from taking people to a place of new found freedom within themselves.

 Over the years, I’ve been fortunate to study with some of the world’s most influential instructors including my primary teachers Chuck Miller and Maty Ezraty.
 I’ve also completed teacher trainings with Don Stapelton from Nosara Yoga Institute, and Annie Carpenter of Smart Flow Yoga.
 I credit Annie for giving me the skills to teach intentional alignment and sequencing, Don for the ability to encourage self-inquiry and Chuck for helping me to find the unity in all things.